Tesla Model X: History

-SpaceX Crew-1 – the three vehicles used had same characteristics as Demo-2 except for the special license plates, dubbed L8RERTH for "see you later, Earth".

-SpaceX Crew-2 – the three vehicles used had no NASA logos (both meatball and worm) and have special license plates, each of them dubbed "REDUCE", "REUSE", and "RECYCLE", since the mission was originally scheduled on Earth Day.

-SpaceX Crew-3 – all three vehicles had the NASA worm logo on the doors painted in grey.
-The meatball logo was on the rear windshield.
-The license plates on all of them read "S3ND IT" for "SEND IT".
+In September 2023, Tesla heavily discounted the price of a base Long Range Model X In the United States to US$79,990, allowing it to fall under the US$80,000 MSRP cap for a federal tax rebate under Inflation Reduction Act.

 Design

 A series production vehicle was unveiled on September 29, 2015.
 It has a panoramic windshield.
 According to Tesla CEO Elon Musk, it is the safest SUV in terms of frontal and side impact crash, being more than twice as safe as the next closest SUV in rollover tests as well.
 The Model X does come with Autopilot as standard, and has an optional full self-driving system.
 The Model X has standard a collision avoidance system that uses radar-based autonomous emergency braking (AEB) and side-directed ultrasound detection that steers the car away from threats.
 Tesla uses a wide-band radar system to help prevent the falcon wing doors from hitting nearby objects when opening or closing.

 The Model X has double-hinged falcon wing doors which open upwards, allowing the leading edge of the door to remain tucked close to the body, unlike traditional gull-wing doors.
 Tesla claims the falcon-wing (modified gull-wing) doors ease access to the vehicle by having the door raise up vertically, rather than swinging out hinged at the front, which tremendously reduces accessibility.
 The Model X offers room for seven adults and their luggage in three rows of seating and front and rear trunks.

-As of mid 2021 it's the largest fully electric SUV in terms of exterior dimensions.